• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Comfortable

-Not only does an implant look like a natural tooth, but it feels like one tooth.
-Other replacement options, like bridges, partial, or dentures, can feel bulky and uncomfortable to wear.
-Once an implant is in place, you’ll forget it’s even there.
+Not only does an implant look like a natural tooth, but it feels like one, too.
+Other replacement options, like bridges, partials, or dentures, can feel bulky and uncomfortable to wear.
+Once an implant is in place, you will forget it is even there.

 Easy care and maintenance

 An implant is one of the easiest replacement options to care for.
-Simply brush and floss your implant and implant crown along with the rest of your teeth.
-Even though an implant can’t decay, it can get infected if not cleaned regularly.
-Your dentist will also examine the implant at each of your routine appointments.
+Brush and floss your implant and implant crown along with the rest of your teeth.
+Even though an implant cannot decay, it can get infected if not cleaned regularly.
+Your dentist will also examine the implant at each routine appointment.

 Increase self-esteem